telerik/ajax-docs/controls/tooltip/radtooltip/using-the-targetcontrolid-property.md

 ---
 title: Using the TargetControlID Property
-page_title: Using the TargetControlID Property | UI for ASP.NET AJAX Documentation
+page_title: Using the TargetControlID Property | RadTooltip for ASP.NET AJAX Documentation
 description: Using the TargetControlID Property
 slug: tooltip/radtooltip/using-the-targetcontrolid-property
 tags: using,the,targetcontrolid,property